fybrik/fybrik/website/content/docs/overview/architecture/index.md

 blueprints are compiled in a `Plotter` CRD (6) that specifies which blueprints have to be executed in which cluster.

 Depending on the setup the `PlotterController` will use various methods to distribute the blueprints.
-In a multi cluster setup [Razee](http://razee.io) is used for the control.
+In a multi cluster setup the default distribution implementation is using [Razee](http://razee.io) to control remote blueprints, but several multi-cloud tools could be used as a replacement.
 The `PlotterController` will also collect statuses and distribute updates of said blueprints.
 Once all the blueprints on all clusters are ready the plotter is marked as ready.

 A single [blueprint](../../reference/api/generated/app/#k8s-api-github-com-ibm-the-mesh-for-data-manager-apis-app-v1alpha1-blueprint) contains the specification of all assets that shall be accessed in a single cluster by a single application.